RheaMimiCarillo/reading-notes/301/class-05.md

 **2. Explore the `greaterThan` function as defined in the reading.
 In your own words, what is line 2 of this function doing?**

+Line 2 is

 **3. Explain how either `map` or `reduce` operates, with regards to higher-order functions.?**
+`map` accepts an array as an argument, and uses a callback function to traverse through each index, do some code with each index, and return a new array.

 ## Things I Want To Know More About

+- I want to know more about how JavaScript has doing these things in the background without us knowing about it in 201.

 [Previous Reading](./class-04.md)